Probing a diffuse flux of axion-like particles from galactic supernovae with neutrino water Cherenkov detectors: Signal in neutrino water Cherenkov detectors

 In lighter pink, we show the region that will be probed by HK with an exposure of $187\times 10$~kton~years.
 We have taken the expected background from the HK report, see Ref.~\cite{Hyper-Kamiokande:2018ofw}, where $E_{rec}=[16, 50]$ MeV, therefore the projected exclusion can only probe ALPs with $m_a \leq 50$ MeV.
 For comparison, in red and blue complementary bounds from expected solar axion events in SNO \cite{Bhusal:2020bvx} and from SN 1987A cooling \cite{Lella:2023bfb}, respectively, are shown.

-As shown in Fig.~\ref{fig:bounds}, our analysis excludes a region above the cooling bounds, covering more than one order of magnitude in the ALP-proton coupling, between $5 \times 10^{-6}$ and $2 \times 10^{-4}$, for $m_a \sim 1-80$ MeV.
-The projected sensitivity of HK strengthens the constraints from SK by up to a factor of $\sim 3$ for $m_a \sim 1-50$ MeV and fully close the region above the upper cooling limit for masses in the $1-10$ MeV range.
+As shown in Fig.~\ref{fig:bounds}, our analysis excludes a region above the cooling bounds, covering one order of magnitude in the ALP-proton coupling, between $\sim 2 \times 10^{-5}$ and $\sim 2 \times 10^{-4}$, for $m_a \sim 1-70$ MeV.
+The projected sensitivity of HK strengthens the constraints from SK by up to a factor of $\sim 2.5$ for $m_a \sim 1-50$ MeV.
 For couplings above $g_{ap} \sim 2 \times 10^{-4}$, absorption effects become so significant that ALPs are unable to escape the proto-NS core, preventing their arrival at Earth.
-The excluded area is limited to $m_a\lesssim 80$~MeV.
+The excluded area is limited to $m_a\lesssim 70$~MeV.
 The reason is that our limits are dominated by the analysed SK-IV dataset, which comprises events with energies up to $80$~MeV.
 Additionally, as the ALP mass increases, the production spectrum becomes increasingly suppressed, entirely vanishing for $m_a\gtrsim 200$ MeV, since the SN environment lacks the energy required to produce such heavy particles.
 Finally, we do not consider ALP masses below $1$ MeV, since the assumption of a diffuse ALP flux begins to break down.

 Finally, note that the process $ a \, p \rightarrow p \, \gamma $ under consideration is not the only possible search in neutrino Cherenkov detectors.
 Previous studies \cite{Engel:1990zd, Carenza:2023wsm} have suggested looking for ALP-induced excitations of oxygen nuclei by detecting the photons emitted during their de-excitation.
 In such a case, the observed experimental signal would consist primarily of photons distributed in the energy range $[5,10]$~ MeV, corresponding to transitions between the most likely excited states of oxygen and its ground state.
 This search could also be used to determine exclusion limits in the region of the parameter space we are considering.
 By performing a simple extrapolation and rescaling of the results obtained in Ref.~\cite{Carenza:2023wsm} (taking into account that their analysis assumes ALPs coming from SN 1987A) we estimate that the number of photons emitted due to oxygen de-excitation would exceed those from our detection channel by two orders of magnitude.
 However, in the energy range where the de-excitation photons are expected, the background events also increase by a few orders of magnitude, dominated by spallation and accidental coincidences, as mentioned before.
 Thus, a dedicated background reduction study, taking into account the detector characteristics near its energy threshold, and a proper signal prediction for massive ALPs, would be required to assess the viability of the ALP-oxygen signal.
 Although interesting, this analysis is beyond the scope of this work.